What is a Hire Purchase Agreement?

 Finance companies will disclose all fees and charges in the terms and conditions of the Hire Purchase agreement.
 This will be provided in the documents that you sign.

-What are the benefits of a Hire Purchase agreement?
+Benefits of a Hire Purchase agreement

 - The funding is secured against the equipment